letmaik/avatar-animator/README.md

 ![Gif animation showing a demo of Avatar Animator using Microsoft Teams](images/demo.gif)

-**Figure 1**: Demo of Avatar Animator using Microsoft Teams.
+**Demo of Avatar Animator using Microsoft Teams**.
 Instead of using a real webcam as the input source to Avatar Animator, the input is simulated with [OBS Studio](https://obsproject.com/) and [OBS-VirtualCam](https://github.com/Fenrirthviti/obs-virtual-cam) from a [YouTube video](https://www.youtube.com/watch?v=x_lHk9Lf-ow), leading to the following processing chain: YouTube (browser) 🠚 OBS Studio (desktop capture) 🠚 OBS-VirtualCam (1) 🠚 Avatar Animator 🠚 OBS-VirtualCam (2) 🠚 Microsoft Teams.
 Why?
 Just for fun...

 ## Installation